 Why is company efficiency so hard to achieve?
-With the technological boom of the last few decades you might think that running an operationally efficient business has never been easier, and yet so often businesses still struggle with meeting deadlines and stripping out redundant workflows.
+With the technological boom of the last few decades you might think that running an operationally efficient business has never been easier.
+And yet so often, businesses still struggle with meeting deadlines and stripping out redundant workflows.
 If you’re an enterprise that’s wrestling with inefficiency, consider these 15 fundamental ways to improve.

 Why Is Improving Company Efficiency So Challenging?

 If there’s one thing every enterprise will spend a lot of time trying to figure out it’s how they can improve operational efficiency.
-You might be forgiven for thinking that efficiency is a natural by-product of a working environment, something that occurs when you’re not looking, an innate process that just happens.
+You might be forgiven for thinking that efficiency is a natural by-product of a working environment something that occurs when you’re not looking, an innate process that just happens.

-One example that’s close to our hearts is that of Ardmore Shipping, who realized that one of the core issues affecting their efficiency was the sheer volume of emails they were receiving:
+One example that’s close to our hearts is that of Ardmore Shipping, who realized that one of the core issues affecting their efficiency was the sheer volume of emails they were receiving.

 And this is just one part of the puzzle.
 Attacks on operational efficiency can manifest in multiple and severe ways, affecting how employees feel about their role, how loyal your clients remain, and in the long run, your bottom line.

 So the question you’re probably asking yourself is: Surely my business is efficient—surely these things don’t really apply to me?
-Well, why not take a look at our tips on how to improve company efficiency and see how many you’ve already put into place.
+Well, why not take a look at our tips on how to improve business efficiency and see how many you’ve already put into place.
 You might be surprised.

-1. Consider Reimagined Email
+1. Email Reimagined

 We’re biased, we know, but very passionate about this one, so let’s get it out of the way first.
-As illustrated by Ardmore Shipping and many other companies SEDNA has helped, traditional email isn’t built for modern businesses.
+As illustrated by Ardmore Shipping and many other companies SEDNA has helped, traditional email just isn’t built for modern businesses.
 With complex work and global offices, most companies end up in a tailspin of work getting lost in endless threads, employees feeling overwhelmed by email volume, and all context and clarity becoming scattered to the wind along the way.
+Here’s another example.

 2. Streamline Your Tools

-3. Remember Your Work-From-Home Folk
+3. Empower Your Work-From-Home Folk

 While remote work has been around as long as technology has allowed, its mainstream adoption is still very new.
 Though many businesses have overcome the initial teething problems, the fact remains that the general issues of productivity and efficiency can become exacerbated when your teams are working across different locations and time zones.

 While there are many tips and tools to remote work success, the most fundamental one is making sure that there are enough points of contact and context.
 With no office to ground your team members, the potential for silos and silence for your work-from-home team members are rife.
 This is why effective communication in the workplace is so important and perhaps even more so for your off-site employees.
-Frequent company-wide huddles, newsletters about the latest happenings and clear OKRs all keep team members in the loop, meaning rather than wasting time wondering what the focus should be, they can instead focus on the work that matters.
+Frequent company-wide huddles, newsletters about the latest happenings and clear OKRs all keep team members in the loop.
+This means that rather than wasting time wondering what the focus should be, they can instead focus on the work that matters.

 4. Trust Your Team Members